 Ensure that each illustration has a caption.
 A caption should comprise a brief title (not on the figure itself) and a description of the illustration.
 Keep text in the illustrations themselves to a minimum but explain all symbols and abbreviations used.
 Citation in Text

 Please ensure that every reference cited in the text is also present in the reference list (and vice versa).
 Avoid using references in the abstract.
 Avoid citation of personal communications or unpublished material.
 Citations to material "in press" is acceptable and implies that the item has been accepted for publication.
 Citation of material currently under consideration elsewhere (e.g. "under review" or "submitted") is not.

 Text: Citations in the text should follow the referencing style used by the American Psychological Association.
-You are referred to the Publication Manual of the American Psychological Association, Fifth Edition, ISBN 1-55798-790-4, copies of which may be ordered from http://www.apa.org/books/4200061.html or APA Order Dept., P.O.B.
+You are referred to the Publication Manual of the American Psychological Association, Sixth Edition, ISBN 978-1-4338-0561-5, copies of which may be ordered from http://books.apa.org/books.cfm?id=4200067 or APA Order Dept., P.O.B.
 2710, Hyattsville, MD 20784, USA or APA, 3 Henrietta Street, London, WC3E 8LU, UK.
-Details concerning this referencing style can also be found at http://linguistics.byu.edu/faculty/henrichsenl/apa/apa01.html.Text

 Single author (Graham, 2001)